nstoker/stokern-html/README.md

 # README

-This is an HTML version of the Ruby-on-Rails site previously here.
+This is a Go powered version of the Ruby-on-Rails site previously here.
 The switch from Rails was due to the short-sighted decision of the original host to remove the free layer of database.

-## TODO
+It's still just a single page app.

-Convert to an NGINX build pack.
-Weep and moan.
+Largely based on the examples in the [Gorilla Mux](https://github.com/gorilla) repo.